 The CSU Art Collection was established in 1996, bringing together artworks collected over decades by the University's precursor educational institutions.

 The focus of the Collection is Australian twentieth century prints, many of which are located throughout the campuses of the University.
 Selected works from the Collection are chosen for public exhibitions during graduation week on the Bathurst, Albury-Wodonga and Wagga Wagga campuses.

-The mission of the Charles Sturt University Art Collection is to serve the University and its regional communities through the establishment of a quality collection of twentieth century Australian art works.
+The mission of the CSU Art Collection is to serve the University and its regional communities through the establishment of a quality collection of twentieth century Australian artworks.